Stoupy51/EnergyFlux/README.md

   For a wire : EF_kW=20

-Also, there is an example of Datapack that use the Energy Flux API : https://github.com/Stoupy51/SimplEnergy You can copy it to get a good start if you want to add your customs items using energy.
+Also, there is an example of Datapack that use the Energy Flux : https://github.com/Stoupy51/SimplEnergy You can copy it to get a good start if you want to add your customs items using energy.
 I recommend you to download SimplEnergy and work with Energy Flux too.